June 23, 2018

 - Lesson: If you’re gonna eat, avoid fatty foods and complex carbohydrates

-Exercise everyday.
+After sleep, exercise regularly.
+Even a few minutes a day is > nothing.
 Your body is your temple.
 You only got one and it’ll be with you for the rest of your life.

 5. Unlearn bad habits, while developing good ones.